-- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, - that you claimed on Gulf Opportunity Zone or Liberty Zone property, or cellulosic plant property, reuse and recycling property, disaster assistance property, or recovery assistance property, or - for property for which you claimed 100 percent bonus depreciation under the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010. - Line 3 Last year of regular depreciation: Line 3 allows you to claim the same total Illinois depreciation deductions and federal depreciation deductions over the period for which you can claim federal depreciation deductions for an asset.
+- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, - that you claimed on Gulf Opportunity Zone or Liberty Zone property, or cellulosic plant property, reuse and recycling property, disaster assistance property, or recovery assistance property, or - for property for which you claimed 100 percent bonus depreciation. - Line 3 Last year of regular depreciation: Line 3 allows you to claim the same total Illinois depreciation deductions and federal depreciation deductions over the period for which you can claim federal depreciation deductions for an asset.